VivaaindreanNg/Data-Structure-and-Algorithms/README.md

 ## Running test cases
-To run a particular test module under subdirs (i.e.: To run a unittest in ./data_structures/tests/test_xxx.py), run the following command in root:
+To run a particular test module under subdirs (i.e.: To run a unittest in ./data_structures/tests/test_xxx.py), run the following command in root of this repo:
 ```
 $ python -m unittest data_structures.tests.test_xxx
 ```